 But … is it healthy?

-Unfortunately, what may sound like good news might instead be reason for worry.
+Already at the time, what sounded like good news was instead a reason for worry.
 As online magazine Automotive News Europe reported, there were various reasons why this upward curve for the UK car market is clouded by dark developments underneath the surface.
 The growth, it claimed, was mainly driven by the following trends:

 - Cheap finance: With the Bank of England continuing its low interest rate policy, saving remains financially unattractive to many UK households.
 Buying a car now, when it is still cheap, simply sounds like the reasonable thing to do.
 This only applies, however, if you’re able to secure a long-term fixed interest rate loan.
 If you don’t and there is a considerable deferred sum waiting for you at the end of the term, you may face a rude awakening in a few years’ time.